 All international bank Credit and Debit cards work.
-Most restaurants and departmental stores accept card payments.
-Keep some change handy to use washrooms.
+Most restaurants and department stores accept card payments.
+Keep some change handy to use the washrooms.

 We bought two Lyca Mobile SIM for each of us in Greece.
 The plan we opted for included international roaming in the Schengen countries. with lots of data packs.
 It worked perfectly throughout.
 Keerthi has been using Lebara since 2016.
 The reachability is good even in the remote villages of the Netherlands and Belgium.

 What power plug does Belgium use?